-Cornish College of the Arts staff will be working a mix of both in-person and remote, including potentially on a rotational basis when possible and staffing allows.
-The specific scheduling format which will best support daily needs related to student learning and College services will be determined by the head of each division.
-Faculty will come to campus for instructional reasons as determined by their individual course modality.
-Operations of all campus facilities will be focused on supporting the engagement of small groups of students (most in-person classes with 10 students maximum) with faculty members and greatly decreased building occupancy levels.
-Faculty are encouraged to hold virtual office hours; however in-person meetings can be held if appropriate spaces are available (and booked when required) and all safety protocols are adhered to.
+The majority of Cornish College of the Arts staff will be working primarily remotely and/or on a rotational basis to support daily needs related to student learning and services.
+Faculty will come to campus on a needs-only basis for instructional reasons.
+Operations of all campus facilities will be focused on supporting the engagement of small groups of students (most classes with 5 students maximum) with faculty members and greatly decreased building occupancy levels.